neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 Migration is executed as described above.
 One subtlety is that (local) deletion on source safekeeper might fail, which is not a problem if we are going to decomission the node but leaves garbage otherwise.
 I'd propose in the first version
-1) Don't attempt deletion at all if node status is `unavailable`.
+1) Don't attempt deletion at all if node status is `offline`.
 2) If it failed, just issue warning.
 And add PUT `/control/v1/safekeepers/:node_id/scrub` endpoint which would find and remove garbage timelines for manual use.
 It will 1) list all timelines on the